redhat-partner-solutions/crucible/CONTRIBUTING.md

 [in-depth](https://gist.github.com/Chaser324/ce0505fbed06b947d962)
 [instructions](https://reflectoring.io/github-fork-and-pull/) explaining how to go about it.

-All contributions should must have as much test coverage as possible and include relevent additions and changes to both documentation and tooling.
+All contributions should must have as much test coverage as possible and include relevant additions and changes to both documentation and tooling.
 Once a change is implemented, tested, documented, and passing all checks then submit a Pull Request for it to be reviewed.